slin30/RWorkshop2016/README.md

 `x1[[1]][[1]] <- NA`
 `pryr::object.size(x1)` *16 MB; will copy the first list due to copy-on-modify semantics*

-COnsider whether a name "has" an object, and not whether an object doesn't have a name (GC considerations).
+Consider whether a name "has" an object, and not whether an object doesn't have a name (GC considerations).
 This is a fairly subtle distinction-- the direction of the "arrow" is important from a mem usage perspective.

 Note that `object.size()` will not be sufficient for this investigation-- would need to use `pryr`.